Q+A: Carlsbad International School

 Our Dorm Heads are the first point of contact for dealing with disciplinary issues.
 They would discuss the matter with the victim and approach the bully before overseeing a joint discussion to stamp it out.

-What leisure opportunities are available for children who are boarding?
+What leisure opportunities are available for students who are boarding?

 Students are able to relax in recreation rooms in their corresponding dorm.
 There they have videogames and can watch movies.
 We also have space to play ping pong and table football.
 During weeknights, they can go to the gym before Study Hall.
 At the weekends, there are opportunities to attend social trips to a variety of places and events, such as sporting events, concerts, city centres and historical sites.

-What are your medical facilities like for children who are boarding?
+What are your medical facilities like for students who are boarding?

 We have a nurse's office with a quarantine room with beds to sleep in should a student fall ill.
 Our nurses are always available to our students.